Delta Epsilon Mu: National Philanthropy

+The DrEaM Network Health Internship Program is a hands-on experiential learning opportunity designed for students interested in healthcare, child development, and nonprofit service.
+Interns support the Network’s three partner camps.
+Through the program, interns gain practical experience in areas such as program facilitation, adaptive recreation, health education, and family support.
+They work directly with campers, assist staff in delivering safe and inclusive camp experiences, and contribute to initiatives that promote wellness and belonging.

+In addition to direct service, interns participate in professional development, networking with camp staff and healthcare professionals, and learning about the intersection of health, education, and community engagement.
+The internship fosters leadership, cultural competence, and advocacy skills, preparing participants to make a lasting impact in health-related and service-oriented careers.

 Membership

-Delta Epsilon Mu focuses on pre-health students in the fields of dentistry, medicine, nursing, psychology, and veterinary studies.
+Delta Epsilon Mu focuses on pre-health students in the fields of medicine, nursing, psychology, and veterinary studies.
 However, its membership is open to students in all majors.

 Governance

 Delta Epsilon Mu maintains a National Executive Committee, with a national president and eight vice presidents, and nineteen directors.
 It also has a National Membership Council that meets monthly and holds a national convention annually.

 Chapters

 In the following list, active chapters are indicated in bold and inactive chapters are in italics.